By Sunny Harmon, TaskRay Director of Customer Success

 Quarterly reviews of all completed projects to discuss how we can holistically improve our onboarding program.
 This will help us find quick wins like template modifications to account for more accurate ordering of tasks or identify areas ripe for additional training resources.

-Additionally, we can use this information to work on strategic initiatives and determine where we might create additional offerings to better help specific products or customer types, and review performance data.
+Additionally, we can use this information to work on strategic initiatives and determine where we might create additional offerings in order to better support specific products or customer types, and review performance data.

-There are many options when implementing new June release features into your existing TaskRay workflows and I hope it was helpful to hear how we internally transition to use the new feature.
-If you have questions on using a new feature our support team is a great resource.
+There are many options when implementing new June release features into your existing TaskRay workflows and I hope it was helpful to hear how we internally transitioned to use the new feature.
+If you have questions on using a new feature, our support team is a great resource.